Last Updated March 24th, 2022.

 Yes.
 You are not required to sign the Arbitration Agreement in order to receive treatment.
 You are free to sign or not to sign.
 If you do sign the Agreement and change your mind, you can cancel the Agreement by giving written notice of such cancellation to your doctor within 30 days of the date you sign the Agreement.

-If you have questions which are not answered by the Arbitration Agreement, you should ask a Myodetox staff person or seek legal advice.
+If you have questions that are not answered by the Arbitration Agreement, you should ask a Myodetox staff person or seek legal advice.

 C. PATIENT-PROVIDER ARBITRATION AGREEMENT